-- Continue to build upon our Dynamic provisioning of Servers using Microsoft Hyper-V - Leverage our new dynamic provisioning of storage using Dell's Equal logic 10G storage solution. - Continue to leverage our new 10G High speed backbone for storage and virtualization.
+- Continue to build upon our Dynamic provisioning of Servers using Microsoft Hyper-V - 2.
+Leverage our new dynamic provisioning of storage using Dell's Equal logic 10G storage solution. - 3.
+Continue to leverage our new 10G High speed backbone for storage and virtualization.

-Enterprise Applications -
+Enterprise Applications

-- 1. Upgrade SharePoint to 2013 to support tablet users and implement electronic workflows. - 2.
-Migrate email to Office 365 using Microsoft cloud services. - 3.
-Continue the migration of document scanning to other areas within the college. - 4.
-Maintain and expand a digital signage solution across the campus that supports effective communication with students. - 5.
-Document business rules and key business processes to retain knowledge of core business processes and to improve operational efficiencies. - 6.
-Plan and prepare for the next generation our student information system (Banner XE) within the 2014-2015 timeline. - 7.
-Upgrade the student portal in 2015 and implement a mobile solution. - 8.
-Complete the implementation of our Degree Auditing solution Degree Works. - 9.
-Implement Automic to automate banner process flows and reduce the amount of time spent on manual processes and better manage electronic workflow. - 10.
-Implement Eprint, for banner, reducing the amount of paper used in printing and allowing indexed .PDF copies of important and integral documents.
+- 1. Migrate email to Office 365 using Microsoft cloud services. - 2.
+Continue the migration of document scanning to other areas within the college. - 3.
+Deploy a digital signage solution across the campus that supports effective communication with students.

+- 4. Document business rules and key business processes to retain knowledge of core business processes and to improve operational efficiencies. - 5.
+Plan and prepare for the next generation our student information system (Banner EX) within the 2016-2017 timeline. - 6.
+Upgrade the student portal in 2016 and implement a mobile solution.